ovh/docs/pages/platform/data-processing/36_HOWTO_use_object_storage_java/guide.en-gb.md

 These samples are quite basic.
 They provide the first step to interact with object storage from within your code and, then, go further.

-Concerning the 'WordCount' use case, here is a link to the tutorial with a more advanced [Wordcount](../wordcount-spark){.external}.
+Concerning the 'WordCount' use case, here is a link to a more advanced tutorial about [Wordcount](../wordcount-spark){.external}.

 If you are not familiar with Apache Spark, we recommend you to visit [Apache Spark's official website](https://spark.apache.org/){.external}